Air Conditioning Mechanic II - Clarkston Campus

 Equal Employment Opportunity

 Georgia State University prohibits discrimination, including discriminatory harassment, on the basis of race, ethnicity, ancestry, color, religion, sex (including pregnancy), sexual orientation, gender identity, gender expression, national origin, age, disability, genetics, or veteran status in its programs, activities, employment, and admissions.
-This prohibition applies to faculty, staff, students, and all other members of the Georgia State community, including affiliates, invitees, and guests.
+We are an Equal Opportunity Employer and do not discriminate against applicants based on any protected class.

 #J-18808-Ljbffr